-If one spouse’s actions are the reason for the divorce, the spouse filing for divorce can cite their partner’s fault (and prove their fault) in the divorce petition.
+If one spouse’s inappropriate conduct or behavior is the reason for the breakdown of the marriage, the spouse filing for divorce can cite their partner’s fault (and prove their fault) in the divorce petition.
 Examples of fault-based grounds for divorce include cruelty, mental abuse, physical abuse, abandonment, and adultery.
 Note that spouses do not need to establish fault in order to get a divorce, but a judge may consider a spouse’s fault when deciding on custody and the property division award.

 - getting a divorce and the grounds for their divorce (no-fault or fault-based);

 - how to divide all their marital property and debt;